httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Query {#content-request-query}

 The `@query` component identifier refers to the query component of the HTTP request message.
 The component value is the entire normalized query string defined by {{RFC3986}}, including the leading `?` character.
-The value is normalized according to the rules in {{SEMANTICS}} Section 4.2.3.
+The value is normalized according to the rules in {{SEMANTICS, Section 4.2.3}}.
 Namely, percent-encoded octets are decoded.
 If used, the `@query` component identifier MUST occur only once in the covered components.

 For example, the following request message: